-Survey on business confidence of the retail trade sector: Raw series (confidence climate and frequencies of reply), for the whole country and by Ateco 2007 sector 45 (wholesale and retail sales and vehicle and motorcycle repair), 47 (retail sales excluding vehicles and motorcycles) except for groups 47.8 e 47.9: from 1986, every two months; since 1992, monthly.
-Raw and seasonally adjusted series by distribution type (large scale distribution and small and medium scale distribution): from 2003.
+Survey on business confidence of the retail trade sector.
+Raw series (confidence climate and response option frequencies) for the total sector and for the Ateco 2007 divisions 45 (wholesale and retail trade and repairs of motor vehicles and motorcycles) and 47 (retail trade excluding motor vehicles and motorcycles)except for groups 47.8 e 47.9: from 1986, every two months; since 1992, monthly.
+Raw series by division and kind of distribution: since 2003.
+Seasonally adjusted series by kind of distribution: since 2003.
 The variable "Sale prices expectations over the next three months" is surveyed starting from November 2003.
 The raw and seasonally adjusted series of that variable are therefore disseminated only starting from that date.
-The raw series regarding access to credit are available from August 2009 to September 2015 on a monthly basis; the same are available on a quarterly basis from October 2015.
+The raw series regarding access to credit are available from August 2009 to September 2015 on a monthly basis; the same series are available on a quarterly basis from October 2015.
 Starting from November 2022, Istat disseminates the reply percentage frequencies and balances concerning question on predictability of future business situation (uncertainty question).
-The raw time series start in May 2021, when the question was added in the questionnaire, They are available at national level, by distribution type and Ateco 2007.
+The raw time series start in May 2021, when the question was added in the questionnaire.
+They are available for the total sector, by kind of distribution and Ateco 2007.